 It’s an emotional, powerful and shocking documentary - harrowing at times - but these are survivors, and they want their story to be heard, so let’s listen to them.

-Surviving R. Kelly starts Tuesday, February 5 at 10pm on Crime+Investigation (BT channel number 328/380 HD).
+Surviving R. Kelly: The Impact premieres Wednesday, June 12 at 9pm on Crime + Investigation (BT channel number 328/380 HD).

 Crime+Investigation is one of the 60+ premium channels available for BT TV customers.

 Images: Rex Features / Crime+Investigation